You want smart political talk without the meltdowns?

 In all seriousness, boss, congratulations to you.

-This is a huge mile marker, milestone achievement.
+This is a huge mile marker milestone achievement.

-Um, you know, you actually interviewed Larry King a few times, and I think that he would be happy to pass this baton to you.
+You know, you actually interviewed Larry King a few times, and I think that he would be happy to pass this baton to you.

-And uh I think it's really amazing.
+And I think it's really amazing.

 So congratulations.

-Let me say that.
+Let me say this.

-That would have been good.
+It should have been CNN minus that would have been good.

-Nobody expected this, these two crazy radio guys, Hannity and my friend Alan Combs, who passed away, you know, would ever succeed at this.
+Nobody expected these two crazy radio guys, Hannity and my friend Alan Combs, who passed away, you know, would ever succeed at this.

-And um, it's a blessing every day.
+And it's a blessing every day.

-I'm grateful to Alan, he died way too young.
+He died way too young.

 He was the real deal.

-He was he was woke before woke.
+He was woke before woke.

-You know, one of the things that we're missing today is this echo chamber of just mantras and nonsense, and nobody actually knows what they're saying.
+You know, one of the things that we're missing today is this echo chamber of just mantras and nonsense and nobody actually knows what they're saying.

-And so when you sit down and have a conversation with someone, like, you know, why do you think that, or why do you believe that, or why are you saying that?
+And so when you sit down and have a conversation with someone like, you know, why do you think that?

-And then you have like, you know, a half an hour of answers, and then you say to somebody in, you know, in the woke movement, well, why do you feel that this person is whatever they're calling them?
+And then you say to somebody in, you know, in the woke movement, well, why do you feel that this person is whatever they're calling them?

-And they're like, uh, I don't know.
+And they're like, I don't know.

-I saw it on Instagram, and um, I heard everyone's getting together here, so I got a sign and put on a shirt and showed up.
+So I got a sign and put on a shirt and showed up.

 So kudos to you.